Sunday, 28 September 2014

 7) Ending.
 How the kids got out of the Maze in the end was different from the book.
 I do not see how following the book would weaken the movie.
 Everything that was needed in the movie is well fleshed out in the book.
 And it is not complicated.
 Why I say this?
 Well, doing stuff right in the first movie can help with the 2nd movie.

 8) Weather.
 Now, this is the weakest point of the movie.
-The whole Maze was supposed to be a controlled experiment, yet it is shown to be opened to the skies.
+The whole Maze WAS supposed to be a controlled experiment, yet it is shown to be opened to the skies.
 1) This makes the Start-of-the-End-of-the-Glade different from the book.
-2) Hey, the outside was supposed to be so hot that nothing grew, making the farm on the Glade impossible.
-3) In the book, the sky covering the Glade became gray in the end triggering the End-of-Glade scenario.
+2) Hey, the outside is supposed to be so hot that nothing grows, making the farm on the Glade impossible.
+3) In the book, the sky covering the Glade became gray in the end triggering the End-of-Glade scenario and giving everybody their "uh-oh" moments.

 9) Tom and Teresa.
 More could be developed between these two in the movie as in the book.
-These two was implied in the book as prodigious disciples/workers of the WICKED experiment.
+These two were implied in the book to be prodigious disciples/workers of the WICKED experiment.
+(Which was what set Gally's hatred of Tom off.)

 A few of these points I highlight is after gaining further insights from reading Book 3 - The Death Cure.
 Certain Glade characters are important, even in flashbacks.